cxxzcc/myNotes/ds/data analysis.md

 e-mail-edit distance - align characters such as @ or dots.

-phone-Jaccard, which considers transpositions and could be useful to compare phone numbers with the same digits but in a different order.
+phone-Jaccard, considers transpositions and useful to compare phone numbers with the same digits but in a different order.

 c) After you have computed the string matching result for each field, how do you decide if two records are duplicates or not?
 Please explain.